ShahanurSharif/spfx-banner-search/README.md

 gulp package-solution
 ```

-### 4. Integrate PnP Modern Search Components
+### 4. Integrate PnP Modern Search Extensibility
-- Import and use components from `src/pnp-modern-search-parts` in your custom web part code.
+- Import and use extensibility interfaces, base classes, and helpers from `@pnp/modern-search-extensibility` in your custom web part code.
-- Wire up connections between Search Box, Results, Filters, and Verticals as needed.
+- Build your own custom search box, results, filters, and layouts as needed.
-- Extend or customize layouts and features using the extensibility model.
+- Extend or customize features using the extensibility model provided by the library.

 ### 5. Push Changes to Remote
 ```sh